Where to Live in the San Francisco–Oakland–Hayward Metro Area (2025 Guide)

 The East Bay

-General Vibe: Creative, activist, scrappy, and more affordable than SF (in parts).
+The Vibe: Creative, activist, scrappy, and more affordable than SF (in parts).
 Oakland and Berkeley offer walkable urbanism and strong identities.
-Farther out suburbs bring more space and good schools.
+Further out suburbs bring more space and good schools.

-Why It Works: You can find a mix of affordability, diversity, and access to both nature and culture.
-BART access is solid.
+Why It Works: The East Bay has a nice mix of affordability (for the Bay Area), diversity and culture, and access to amazing outdoor experiences.
+BART access is rock solid.

-Watch Out For: Some areas have high crime or underfunded services.
-Commutes to SF can be brutal if you're outside the BART corridor.
+Watch Out For: Some areas have underfunded services.
+Commutes to SF can be rough if you're outside the BART corridor.

 The North Bay